conradakunga/Blog/_posts/2025-01-07-dependency-injection-in-c-net-part-8-types-of-depedency-injection.md

 Benefits:

 1. Objects and their dependencies are completely **decoupled**
-2. **Different dependencies** can be used at the point of invocation
+2. **Different dependencies** can be used at the point of invocation during the lifetime of the class

 Drawbacks: